lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 1. If you don't see a repository, run the following command:
     ```
-    bx plugin repo-add Bluemix https://plugins.ng.bluemix.net
+    ibmcloud plugin repo-add Bluemix https://plugins.ng.bluemix.net
     ```

 1. To install the Container Service plugin, run the following command:
     ```
-    bx plugin install container-service -r Bluemix
+    ibmcloud plugin install container-service -r Bluemix
     ```

 1. To manage a private image registry, install the Registry plug-in.
 This plug-in connects to a private image registry Bluemix, where you can store images that can be used to build containers.
-The prefix for running registry commands is **bx cr**.
+The prefix for running registry commands is **ibmcloud cr**.
     ```
-    bx plugin install container-registry -r Bluemix
+    ibmcloud plugin install container-registry -r Bluemix
     ```

 1. To verify that the plug-in is installed properly, run the following command:
     ```
-    bx plugin list
+    ibmcloud plugin list
     ```
     and both plug-ins are displayed in the results:
     ```